mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 ### wait but alex do u see the irony in this, u have his phone number right there so u could just-

 Yes, I see it.
 Thank u for pointing this out, wise, astute and ultimately self-imposed heading.
-I _knew_ I could just call the number and hear a "G'day" I'd never be able to forget.
+I _knew_ I could just call the number any time and hear a "G'day" I'd never be able to forget.
 I knew I had a rare opportunity to call someone and have them ask "how did you get this number!?".

 But you can't just _do_ that.

 You can't just call someone's phone number that you got by rummaging around in the HTML ball pit.
-Tony Abbott didn't _want_ me to have his phone number, so I can't just violate his privacy like that, even if it's for a good cause.
-Maybe if it was urgent, sure.
+Tony Abbott didn't _want_ me to have his phone number, because he didn't give it to me.
+So I felt like I couldn't just violate his privacy like that, even if it's for a good cause.
+Maybe if it was urgent, or I had no other option, sure.
 But I'm pretty sure I should do this the Nice way, and show that I come in peace.

-There's also this pretty yikes thing that happens where you email someone being all like "henlo ur website let me log in with username `admin` and password `admin`, maybe u wanna change that??? could just be me but let me kno what u think xoxo alex" and then they reply being like "oh so you're a HACKER and a CRIMINAL and you've HACKED ME AND MY FAMILY TOO and this is a RANSOM and ur from the DARK WEB i know what that is i've seen several episodes of mr robot WELL watch out kiddO bc me and my lawyers are bulk-installing tens of thousands of copies of [McAfee® Gamer Security](https://www.mcafee.com/en-us/antivirus/gaming.html) as we speak, so i'd like 2 see u try"
+I want to show that I come in peace because there's also this pretty yikes thing that happens where you email someone being all like "henlo ur website let me log in with username `admin` and password `admin`, maybe u wanna change that??? could just be me but let me kno what u think xoxo alex" and then they reply being like "oh so you're a HACKER and a CRIMINAL and you've HACKED ME AND MY FAMILY TOO and this is a RANSOM and ur from the DARK WEB i know what that is i've seen several episodes of mr robot WELL watch out kiddO bc me and my lawyers are bulk-installing tens of thousands of copies of [McAfee® Gamer Security](https://www.mcafee.com/en-us/antivirus/gaming.html) as we speak, so i'd like 2 see u try"

 ### How about contacting Tony Abbott directly?
 I googled "tony abbott contact", but there's only his [official website](https://tonyabbott.com.au).
 There's no phone number on it, only a "contact me" form.